-To demonstrate the simplicity and comprehensiveness of our formalism, we further plot up to the 4th nearest distance along with its standard deviation (Fig. \ref{NV-P1 dis}(c-d)).
+To demonstrate the simplicity and comprehensiveness of our formalism, we plot up to the 4th nearest distance along with its standard deviation (Fig. \ref{NV-P1 dis}(c,d)).
 Additionally, our formalism allows for the computation of various types of probabilities, such as the probability of finding the $n^{th}$ nearest spin within a certain distance.
-The formalism can assist in ion implantation and engineering design.

-The position of NV center is random, the probability density function of NV center is $G(x',y',z')$.
-The total average of $n^{th}$ spin is then given by
+For an NV center with random position, the probability density function for the NV is given by $G(x',y',z')$.
+Using this notation, the total average of the $n^{th}$ spin is given by

-Notice that $G(x',y',z') = p(x',y',z')$ follow the same distribution as implanted nitrogen.
-The total variance of $l_n$ can be computed using law of total variance.
+Notice that $G(x',y',z') = p(x',y',z')$ follows the same distribution as implanted nitrogen.
+The total variance of $l_n$ can be computed using the law of total variance